ns96/SCKTalk/README.md

 =======

-A simple Java program demonstrating controlling the SCK-300 spin coater kits through the serial port, and even over bluetooth from a Windows 10 computer. *Please note that this code is provided for demonstration and testing purposes only, and comes with absolutely NO Warranty or Support of any kind.
+A simple Java program demonstrating controlling the SCK-300 spin coater kits through the serial port, and even over bluetooth from a Windows 10/11 computer. ***Please note that this code is provided for demonstration and testing purposes only, and comes with absolutely NO Warranty or Support of any kind.
-Use at your own risk*.
+Use at your own risk***.

 ## Introduction
 Every once in a while someone ask about controlling the SCK-300 kits using a program running on a desktop computer.
-Now, even though the use cases for this are limited and it probable make more sense to use a commercial spin coater with this functionality instead, it's readily doable.
-All that's required is a USB to UART (TTL), or Bluetooth to UART (TTL) adapter, an understand of the [SCK Communication API](https://gist.github.com/ns96/ef95fd06573a871adfa1c4bed21eef43) and how to implement it in the programming language of your choice.
+Now, even though the use cases for this are limited and it likely makes more sense to use a commercial spin coater with this functionality instead, it's readily doable.
+All that's required is a USB to UART (TTL), or Bluetooth to UART (TTL) adapter, an understanding of the [SCK Communication API](https://gist.github.com/ns96/ef95fd06573a871adfa1c4bed21eef43) and how to implement it in the programming language of your choice.
 As a matter of fact, the SCK-300 controller communicates with the base module through a serial port, so using a desktop computer instead is a fairly transparent process.